 - The VVV tourist office, the municipal offices (gemeentehuis, stadhuis or stadskantoor) can also offer you information on getting around in the Netherlands

-– Whether you have a right to certain reductions
+- Whether they have a right to certain reductions

-– Whether you are traveling with a pass
+- Whether they are traveling with a pass

-- Tourists can buy and top up an anonymous OV-chipkaart, or a disposable OV-chipkaart at:
+Tourists can buy and top up an ‘anonymous OV-chipkaart‘, or a ‘disposable OV-chipkaart‘ at any of the following locations in NL:

 - News agents